nodeshift/nodejs-reference-architecture/docs/development/protecting-code.md

 The preferred approach to protect source code is most often by shipping binaries after the source code has been compiled.
-This is not an option for JavaScript (without extreme effort for front-end JavaScript and significant effort for Server side JavaScript) and `obfuscation` is typically used instead.
+This is not an option for JavaScript (without extreme effort for front-end JavaScript and significant effort for server side JavaScript) and `obfuscation` is typically used instead.

 Only source code that is available to customers or end users needs